+By Daniel Hamilton.
+Last updated 27th July 2021.
+Welcome to our guide on drink driving car accident claims.
 Despite the fact that drink driving is punishable by law, there are many road accidents and pedestrian collisions due to people operating vehicles over the legal limit.
-If you have been injured in an accident caused by a drink diver, then you may be eligible for compensation.
+If you have been injured in an accident caused by a drink driver, then you may be eligible for compensation awarded due to making a personal injury claim.
 Our guide covers all you need to know about drink driving and the process of claiming compensation for your injuries.

 Select a Section

 - A Guide to car accidents caused by drunk driving claims